philhansen/WallpaperChanger/README.md

 ## What’s New

+* 1.6 - Use png file for Windows 8 or higher, otherwise use bmp file
 * 1.5 - Wallpaper is now converted to png instead of bmp to avoid artifacts
 * 1.4 – Added remove flag and config file support
 * 1.3 – Added two new styles for Windows 7 or later (Fit and Fill)